Voice fakes

 For learning about the prerequisites to Lyrebird, I recommend Alex Graves monograph, then watching Alex Graves’ lecture which shows the extension to speech, and maybe checking out our paper char2wav.
 There’s a lot of background we couldn’t fit in 4 pages for the workshop, but reading Graves’ past work should cover most of that, along with WaveNet and SampleRNN.
 Lyrebird itself is proprietary, but going through these works should give you a lot of ideas about techniques to try.

 By Corentin Jemin, Real-Time-Voice-Cloning will “clone a voice in 5 seconds to generate arbitrary speech in real-time.”
-Needs multi-gigabyte GPU and tedious training but quality is OK.
+Needs multi-gigabyte GPU and tedious training but the quality is OK.

 There are various networks in the cyclegan/stargan families that do voice style transfer.
 The original authors do not release implementations, but there are community versions, e.g. 1, 2, 3.
 None of them sound great.
 If you were going to bother with stargan, why not instead do it no-frills poor-man style using RandomCNN?
 It performs voice style transfer via random feature matching and is not worse than the fancier ones to my ears.